yohei-yoshihara/learn-vulkan/guide/src/descriptor_sets/descriptor_buffer.md

 ![View UBO](./view_ubo.png)

-When such shader buffers are created and (more importantly) destroyed dynamically, they would need to store a `ScopedWaiter` to ensure all rendering with descriptor sets bound to them completes before destruction.
+When such descriptor buffers are created and destroyed dynamically, they would need to store a `ScopedWaiter` to ensure all rendering with descriptor sets bound to them completes before destruction.
 Alternatively, the app can maintain a pool of scratch buffers (similar to small/dynamic vertex buffers) per virtual frame which get destroyed in a batch instead of individually.